Common Causes and Treatment Options For Calluses On Feet

 From heel pain to neuropathy, our Milwaukee, New Berlin, Wauwatosa, Mequon and Oak Creek, WI Podiatrists and Foot Surgeons offer exceptional care with extraordinary results.

 At Milwaukee Foot and Ankle Specialists, we have the most cutting edge and innovative technology available for foot and ankle pain.
-By having digital scanning technology for orthotics, digital X-rays, digital diagnostic ultrasound, PRP, shockwave therapy, laser for removal of toenail fungus & more all in office and available in a moments notice, allows you to save time and money.
+By having digital scanning technology for orthotics, digital X-rays, digital diagnostic ultrasound, laser for removal of toenail fungus & more all in office and available in a moments notice, allows you to save time and money.